mbrevda/step-composer-install/README.md

 # Dependencies
 * PHP - This build-step depends on an installed php version, if it's missing, the buildstep will fail.
 Please either install php, or pick a box which has php already installed
-* Composer (options) - As composer is needed for this set to complete, the step will attempt to install it if nesesary
+* Composer (optional) - As composer is needed for this set to complete, the step will attempt to install it if necessary

 # Options

-* `directory` The directory(s)/file(s) to scan. _please add a pipeline variable which sets the path, or make it hardcoded in your wercker.yml_
+* `path` (optional) The path to composer, if installed.
+If composer isn't found, it will be attempted to install to `/usr/local/bin/composer`
-* `ignore` The directory(s)/file(s) to ignore.
+* `opts` (optional) Install opts to be passed to composer.
+Defaults to `--no-interaction`
-* `standard` The coding standard used to test against; defaults to PSR2.
+* `clean` (optional) If we should attempt to remove composer.lock and vendor/ before installing.
+This is useful for docker builds where files are copied and symlinks get broken.
+Set to `false` to prevent
-* `report` Sets the output display format. http://pear.php.net/manual/en/package.php.php-codesniffer.reporting.php
+* `cache` (options) Path to composer's cache dir.
+Defaults to `$WERCKER_CACHE_DIR/.composer/cache`.
+Set to `false` to disable

 # Example
 ```yml